 Truebill has two main revenue streams that keep it profitable.
 First, it claims 40% of the total amount of savings its users gain through the service, meaning that if Truebill cuts a total of $100 from your monthly expenses, it will keep $40 as a sort of finders fee.

-Secondly, Truebill offers a premium service subscription for $4.99 per month or $35.99 for the entire year, which provides users with access to additional features, such as the ability to have Truebill automatically cancel unwanted and forgotten subscriptions on your behalf.
-The premium subscription will also provide users with an ad free version of the Truebill app.
+Secondly, Truebill offers a premium service subscription from between $3 per month and $12 per month.
+You can also go for an annual package at either $36 per year or $48 per year.
+The paid plan provides users with access to additional features, such as the ability to have Truebill automatically cancel unwanted and forgotten subscriptions on your behalf.
+The premium subscription will also provide users with an ad-free version of the Truebill app.

 Truebill is a versatile app that has a lot of useful features to offer its users.
 While the main attraction is its ability to keep track of and cancel your unwanted subscriptions, the app has a lot more to offer.